-- What the research explains are the most essential pre-literacy skills for 3 & 4 year olds; phonemic awareness, alphabet knowledge and oral language – vocabulary and the ability to speak in grammatically correct sentences.
+- The evidence-base for pre-literacy skill development for 3 & 4 year olds; phonemic awareness, alphabet knowledge and oral language – vocabulary and the ability to speak in grammatically correct sentences.

 - How can these skills be facilitated?
 Answer: 3-5 minute sessions presented several times in a day.

-- Screening: After 6 weeks of instruction skill acquisition is reviewed by presenting a sub-test on the PLD Pre-Literacy Screen.
+- Screening: After 6 weeks of instruction skill acquisition is reviewed by presenting a sub-test on the PLD Early Years Pre-Literacy Screen.

-- The tracking of progress will identify the children who require additional attention and will focus staff.
+- The tracking of progress will identify the children who require additional attention and will focus staff on specific needs.

 - Short ‘speech pathology’ derived oral language activities which facilitate the ability to speak in grammatically correct sentences.

 - Researchers consistently advocate for early intervention and preventative programs in the early years.